reiryuki/AOSP-soundfx-Remover-Magisk-Module/README.md

 - Magisk installed

 ## Installation Guide & Download Link
-- Install this module https://www.pling.com/p/1531943/ via Magisk Manager or Recovery
+- Install this module https://www.pling.com/p/1531943/ via Magisk app or Recovery
 - This is also an audio mod so, you need to install AML Magisk Module https://t.me/androidryukimodsdiscussions/29836 if using any other audio mod module
 - Reboot
-- You can check is your AOSP soundfx deactivated or not via Terminal Emulator:
+- You can check is your AOSP soundfx removed or not via Terminal Emulator:

   `su -c dumpsys media.audio_flinger`